simara-svatopluk/ddd-course/1-overview/overview.md

 Domain is an area that project covers, it has its own terminology, requirements, problems to solve.
 Domain has its natural boundaries too, it does not cover everything.

 ### Domain Language
 Every domain has its own terms, its own language.
 A term in a domain means something completely different in another domain.
 Terms that are crucial are well known to everyone who understands a given domain.
-There terms forms domain language.
+There terms forms the domain language.

-And yet the domain language is a natural language full of ambiguity, multiple terms expressing the same, misunderstanding and crosstalks.
+And yet the domain language is a natural language full of ambiguity, multiple terms that express the same, full of misunderstanding and crosstalks.

 ### Ubiquitous language
+To reduce natural language ambiguity we introduce ubiquitous language.
+It is a subset of domain language, a stricter version.
+When we have multiple terms for the same domain aspect, we have to choose one and use it exclusively.

+The strict term became part of everyday users' life, communication between experts and programmers, programmers' work.
+The term is everywhere, it became ubiquitous.

+Ubiquitous language connects users, domain experts, programmers, so it creates project backbone.
+It may not be a bad idea to document key terms, especially if terms have conditions of use.
+The documentation may help new programmers, as well as users, to get into the project.

+Be careful, ubiquitous language, this definitive, specific language must always come from domain experts or users, their stories and their conversations.
+We must not invent our terms, our language.
+Never.

 * DDD is based on domain